pytest-dev/pytest-timeout/README.rst

 Session Timeout
 ===============

 The above mentioned timeouts are all per test function.
 The "per test function" timeouts will stop an individual test from taking too long.
 We may also want to limit the time of the entire set of tests running in one session.
-A session all of the tests that will be run with one invokation of pytest.
+A session all of the tests that will be run with one invocation of pytest.

-A session timeout is set with `--session-timeout` and is in seconds.
+A session timeout is set with ``--session-timeout`` and is in seconds.

 The following example shows a session timeout of 10 minutes (600 seconds)::